premraghvani/airline-video-streaming/API-REFERENCE.md

 ## Extra Details on API
 This will only apply to services which aren't in the "statics" section.
-Please note that the code examples are exclusively in pseudocode.
-The following command example:
+Please note that the code examples are in a JavaScript example, where we assume the following command is true:
 ```js
 await fetchData(endpoint,method,payload,reqHeaders)
 ```
-will act as an API call, where the data is returned, and:
+This will act as an API call, where the data is returned, and:
 - `endpoint` is the HTTP endpoint
 - `method` is the method used, either `get` for `GET`, or `post` for `POST`
 - `payload` which may be blank, but is a JSON with the request
 - `reqHeaders` which may be blank, but is any different request headers.
 This is a JSON with the key being the header name, and value being its content.

 This can be adapted to whatever is used in your programming language to make requests, e.g. axios.

+Assume that the code examples are running in an async environment.

 The expectation is that the payload to POST requests are only in application/json (or are left blank), and any information for GET requests are given as a querystring.